-Ordinary and Necessary Expenses Qualifying for Business Tax Deductions
+Ordinary and Necessary Expenses & Legal Business Tax Deductions

 Business owners often are aware that they can deduct costs related to operating their business in calculating their taxable income.
 The concept is that a business owner should be taxed only on the net profits of their business.
 However, certain technical rules govern the deduction for ordinary and necessary expenses.
 A business owner should be familiar with these rules to make sure that they take full advantage of the deduction without facing an investigation by the IRS.